IDMNYU/DM-UY-4913-A-Special-Topics-Interactive-Objects-Systems/Fantasy_Device.md

 ## Fantasy Device

 Create a mock-up design for a fantasy device.
 Use one of the storyboard templates provided to describe how this device looks and functions.
 This device can be simple or complex but should not be a simple add-on to an existing device.
 Think of the behaviors and capabilities that are needed.
-Be detailed.
-Let your imagination run wild.
-You will not have to make this device a reality.
+Be detailed. *Let your imagination run wild.* You will not have to make this device a reality.

 This must be crafted and well considered in the execution of the presented materials.

+Watch some of the inventions from [Wallace and Gromit](https://www.youtube.com/watch?v=_6g8WGpMstI)

 ### Requirements:
 *	Sketch what it looks like